Joint Degree between GSU and Another Institution

 Proposals for new degree/major programs offered jointly through a partnership of GSU academic units and those of another institution follows the process for new degree programs.

 Note: The full extent of the collaboration between the partner units and institutions should be clearly articulated in a program agreement.
 The program agreement should include the body of the new degree proposal, as well and any information required by the originating institutions.
-The program agreement must also address SACS accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.
+The program agreement must also address SACSCOC accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.

 EXISTING DEGREE PROGRAM OFFERED JOINTLY